flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

-# Azure Hybrid Use Benefit Policy
+# Azure Hybrid Use Benefit for Windows Server

 ## What it does

-This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible VMs in an Azure Subscription.
+This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible Windows VMs in an Azure Subscription and provides a monthly savings value if AHUB were to be enabled.

 ## Functional Details

-- The policy identifies all Windows server instances that are not currently using [Azure Hybrid Use Benefit](https://azure.microsoft.com/en-us/pricing/hybrid-benefit/).
-It raises an incident for all applicable VMs not currently using AHUB, which once approved, will enable AHUB on all identified instances.1
+- The policy identifies all Windows server instances that could utilize [Azure Hybrid Use Benefit](https://azure.microsoft.com/en-us/pricing/hybrid-benefit/) but are not currently using it.
+It raises an incident for all applicable VMs not currently using AHUB, provides a monthly savings amount if AHUB were to be enabled, and provides the option to automatically enable AHUB on all identified instances.
-- The Exclusion Tag parameter is a string value.
-Supply the Tag Key only.
-Tag Values are not analyzed and therefore are not need.
-If the exclusion tag key is used on an Instance, that Instance is presumed to be exempt from this policy.
 - This policy does not track licenses or availability.
 It is your responsibility to ensure you are not under licensed.

+### Policy savings details

+The policy includes the estimated monthly savings.
+The estimated monthly savings is recognized if the resource is terminated.
+Azure's Price List API is used to retrieve and calculate the estimated savings.
+The difference in hourly price between the standard price and the AHUB price is multiplied by 24 hours to get the daily savings, which is then multiplied by 30.44 (the average number of days in a month).
+This value is then multiplied by the current exchange rate if the Flexera organization is configured to use a currency other than U.S. Dollars.

+The savings is displayed in the Estimated Monthly Savings column.
+The incident message detail includes the sum of each resource *Estimated Monthly Savings* as *Potential Monthly Savings*.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Exclusion Tag Key* - An Azure-native instance tag to ignore instances that are not using AHUB.
-Only supply the tag key.
-The policy assumes that the tag value is irrelevant.
-- *Email addresses* - A list of email addresses of the recipients you wish to notify
+- *Email Addresses* - A list of email addresses to notify
 - *Azure Endpoint* - Azure Endpoint to access resources
-- *Subscription Allowed List* - Allowed Subscriptions, if empty, all subscriptions will be checked
+- *Minimum Savings Threshold* - Minimum potential savings required to generate a recommendation.
+- *Allow/Deny Subscriptions* - Allow or Deny entered Subscriptions to filter results.
+- *Allow/Deny Subscriptions List* - A list of allowed or denied Subscription IDs/names.
+Leave blank to check all Subscriptions.
+- *Allow/Deny Regions* - Allow or Deny entered regions to filter results.
+- *Allow/Deny Regions List* - A list of allowed or denied regions.
+Leave blank to check all Subscriptions.
+- *Exclusion Tags (Key:Value)* - Cloud native tags to ignore resources that you don't want to produce recommendations for.
+Use Key:Value format for specific tag key/value pairs, and Key:\* format to match any resource with a particular key, regardless of value.
+Examples: env:production, DO_NOT_DELETE:\*
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

-Please note that the "*Automatic Actions*" parameter contains a list of action(s) that can be performed on the resources.
+Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
-For example, if a user selects the "Hybrid use benefit" action while applying the policy, hybrid use benefit will be applied to the eligible VMs.
+For example if a user selects the "Apply Hybrid Use Benefit" action while applying the policy, all of the Windows VMs without AHUB that qualify will have AHUB enabled.

 ## Prerequisites